 "I hate all people.
 You know, pretty much.
 [I chose biking because] it's biking.
 Ipso facto, it is awesome.
 Did couples counseling once.
 Meh.
 People are really really really stupid and there's just no substitute for good ol' introspection."

-"Check out Maps to Ecstasy by Gabrielle Roth.
+by Gabrielle Roth.
 It's an effective and fun way to process through emotions via movement.
 And the community is amazing, all over the world.
 I have not done traditional therapy, but am familiar with it.
 The model isn't my style."
+Maps to Ecstasy

 "[I chose this type of therapy because] I feel like it is more on my time.
 I like that I'm not expecting anything of anyone else, even a therapist...
 I know from the outside it looks great.
 I'm positive that I'm checking lots of societal boxes, but I’m not sure I'm doing all I want to.
 No, I know I’m not.
 I want a lot."